awsdocs/aws-datasync-user-guide/doc_source/deploy-agents.md

 ## Deploy your agent on AWS Outposts<a name="outposts-agent"></a>

-You can launch a DataSync Amazon EC2 instance on your AWS Outpost\.
+You can launch a DataSync Amazon EC2 instance on your Outpost\.
 To learn more about launching an AMI on AWS Outposts, see [Launch an instance on your Outpost](https://docs.aws.amazon.com/outposts/latest/userguide/launch-instance.html) in the *AWS Outposts User Guide*\.

-When using DataSync to access Amazon S3 on Outposts, you must launch the agent in a VPC that's allowed to access your Amazon S3 access point, and activate the agent in the Outpost's parent Region\.
+When using DataSync to access Amazon S3 on Outposts, you must launch the agent in a VPC that's allowed to access your Amazon S3 access point, and activate the agent in the parent Region of the Outpost\.
 The agent must also be able to route to the Amazon S3 on Outposts endpoint for the bucket\.
 To learn more about working with Amazon S3 on Outposts endpoints, see [Working with Amazon S3 on Outposts](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WorkingWithS3Outposts.html#AccessingS3Outposts) in the *Amazon S3 User Guide*\.